-Diploma programs in bookkeeping aren't currently offered in the Vancouver, WA, area, but there are a couple of schools within a 45-minute drive of the city's center that offer courses in the field.
-Get some details on school stats in the table that follows, then read about the degree and coursework requirements for these institutions.
+Diploma programs in bookkeeping aren't currently offered in the Vancouver, WA, area, but there are a couple of schools within about 40 miles of the city's center that offer courses in the field.
+Get some details on school stats in the table that follows and then read about the degree and coursework requirements for these institutions.

-- Offering educational training on a 101-acre campus, Clark College is located about a mile from downtown Vancouver and offers a certificate program that trains graduates to work as bookkeepers or qualifies them to transfer to a four-year college.
+- Clark College is located about a mile from downtown Vancouver and offers programs that train students to work as bookkeepers or qualify them to transfer to a four-year college.

-- Longview's Lower Columbia College, situated roughly 41 miles from central Vancouver, has two associate's degree programs for accounting technicians.
+- Longview's Lower Columbia College, situated roughly 40 miles from central Vancouver, has an associate's degree program for accounting technicians.